-Regarding homeless issues, Urban Development staff is on Lincoln's Continuum of Care (CoC) Executive Committee and serves as the collaborative applicant for Lincoln's annual HUD CoC application.
+Regarding homeless issues, Urban Development staff is on Lincoln's Continuum of Care (CoC) Executive Committee, and serves as the collaborative applicant for Lincoln's annual HUD CoC application.
 This relationship ensures a coordinated approach to developing homeless services between the CoC and the City.
-To develop the homeless strategies in the Strategic Plan, Urban Development worked closely with local, state, and federal entities and stakeholders: LHA, all Emergency Solutions Grant (ESG), Nebraska Homeless Assistance Program (NHAP) and HUD CoC grantees, representatives from state and local law enforcement, the Lincoln Lancaster County Health Department, non-profit homeless service providers, and feedback directly from homeless consumers.
+To build the homeless sections of the Strategic Plan, Urban Development worked closely with a wide variety of local, state, and federal entities and stakeholders: LHA, all Emergency Solutions Grant (ESG) and HUD CoC grantees, representatives from state and local law enforcement, the Lincoln Lancaster County Health Department, non-profit homeless service providers, and obtained feedback directly from homeless consumers.